 Easter Island Chile Travel Guide

-Easter Island's dramatic landscapes are ideal for various outdoor pursuits, from gentle coastal walks to challenging volcano hikes.
+Easter Island's dramatic landscapes are ideal for various outdoor pursuits, from mild coastal walks to challenging volcano hikes.

 Moderate difficulty trail.
 It follows a well-trodden path to the crater rim of Rano Kau volcano and Orongo village.
 The scenery is rewarding.

-Moderate to challenging.
+Of medium to hard difficulty.
 Takes 2-3 hours each way from Hanga Roa.
 The summit has rewarding 360-degree views of the island.

 Moderate to challenging.
-A less popular area with rugged terrain.
+A less popular area with rough terrain.
 It calls for good navigation skills.

 Sturdy hiking boots or trail shoes are important for uneven terrain.
 A daypack is useful for carrying water, snacks, and sun protection.
 Trekking poles are optional but helpful for longer or steeper hikes.